Senate poised to confirm Jackson to Supreme Court

 Three Republican senators have said they will support Jackson, who would replace Justice Stephen Breyer when he retires this summer.
 While the vote will be far from the overwhelming bipartisan confirmations for Breyer and other justices in decades past, it will still be a significant bipartisan accomplishment for Biden in the narrow 50-50 Senate after GOP senators aggressively worked to paint Jackson as too liberal and soft on crime.

 “It will be a joyous day,” said Senate Majority Leader Chuck Schumer as he announced Thursday’s vote late Wednesday evening.
-“Joyous for the senate, joyous for the Supreme Court, joyous for America.”
+“Joyous for the Senate, joyous for the Supreme Court, joyous for America.”

 Jackson, a 51 year-old federal appeals court judge, would be just the third Black justice, after Thurgood Marshall and Clarence Thomas, and the sixth woman.
 She would join two other women, Sonia Sotomayor and Elena Kagan, on the liberal side of a 6-3 conservative court.
 With Justice Amy Coney Barrett sitting at the other end of the bench, four of the nine justices would be women for the first time in history.